 ● Wear any compression garments directed by your doctor.

-If you have any questions regarding Brazilian butt lift recovery, reach out to Dr. Flugstad and Dr. Rivet in Denton, TX.
+If you have any questions regarding Brazilian butt lift recovery, reach out to Dr. Flugstad and Dr. Rivet.
 The team at Denton Plastic Surgery is ready to help you on your journey.